FaithAlone.net

 18 And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God.

 Abraham's encounter with Melchizedek is strange for a number of reasons.
 Unlike nearly every other important figure, we are given no indication of Melchizedek's origins.
-He just appears on the scene, "a priest of the most high God".
+He just appears in the narrative, "the priest of the most high God".

-Firstly, we are told that he is the "King of Salem", noting the shared root with "Jeru-salem", the holy city of the Great King (Revelation 21:2).
+Firstly, we are told that he is the "King of Salem", noting the shared root with "Jeru-salem", which is both the capital of physical Israel in the Old Testament, as well as the name God chooses for His eternal city (Revelation 21:2).

-The word Salem means "peace" (Hebrews 7:2), and in Isaiah 9:6, we read that there will be a child born who is called "Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace", who will rule from the throne of David forever and ever (Isaiah 9:7).
+The word "Salem" means "peace" (Hebrews 7:2), and in Isaiah 9:6, we read that there will be a child born who is called "Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace", who will rule from the throne of David forever and ever (Isaiah 9:7).
+It was Jesus who secured peace and reconciliation between God and mankind (Romans 5:1, Ephesians 2:14, Colossians 1:20).

 Secondly, notice that Melchizedek "brought forth bread and wine", the two symbols that Christ used as reference to His body and blood repeatedly (John 6:32-58, Matthew 26:26-29, etc.).